 The Boise School District is welcoming public comment on the proposal to start each school year on Aug.
 15, one week earlier than usual, beginning in 2018.

 The district is taking comment through a new web page at boiseschools.org.
-The district also plans to hold focus groups for families and others to learn more about the proposal in the coming months.

 The school board expects to decide on the proposed schedule change in October.
 A local group, the Save Idaho Summers Coalition, led by Wahooz Family Fun Zone, is leading an effort to keep the schedule the same.